Roussillon is for Artists

 The red hills of Roussillon appear seemingly from nowhere as you ride along the winding road of the Luberon.
 Once you see it clearly, you know this tiny village is not only unique, the Roussillon is for Artists.

-“How is it possible that so much red is in one place?” you say to yourself.
-The towns nearby have only small tinges of red.
+“How is it possible that so much red is in one place?” you ask yourself.
+The towns nearby have only slight tinges of red.
 Yet this place is like a stoplight — insistent that all who try to pass stay for a while.

-It is obvious that artists have forever loved Roussillon; but just recently, I discovered how many authors passed this way … and stayed for a while.
+It is evident that artists have forever loved Roussillon, but recently, I discovered how many authors passed this way … and stayed for a while.

 Peter Mayle’s best-selling book, A Year in Provence, was inspired by Roussillon.
 As was Laurence Wylie’s book, A Village in the Vaucluse.
-Surprising to me, Samuel Beckett lived here and his life in the 1940s village greatly affected his writing — most notably his most famous play, “Waiting for Godot” (En Attendant Godot).
+Surprisingly, Samuel Beckett lived here, and his life in the 1940s village greatly affected his writing — most notably his most famous play, “Waiting for Godot” (En Attendant Godot).

 Perhaps it was experiencing “Waiting for Godot,” that determined me to travel and to see the world.